mirofrankovic/cookbook-trisport-project-03/README.md

 * Create schema for user
 * Create different collections for all above

-**Users**
+**User Stories**

+* View all recipes as a Guest.
+* View the recipes from any device (mobile, tablet, desktop).
+* See recipes from other users to get new ideas.
+* Search any specific recipe by different category.
+* Easily see all of the recipes I have submitted.
+* Create profile, login and add my recipes.[Creatre]
+* Get the instruction to make a dish from this site.[Read]
+* Easily see all of the recipes I have submitted.
-User should be able to edit / delete only his own recipe/s.
+* User should be able to edit[Edit] / delete[Delete] only his own recipe/s.
+* Be able to see the visual dashboard / graphs of the recipes by category.

 **Pages**